mattcone/markdown-guide/book.md

 <p class="lead">Markdown passes the test with flying colors.
 Writing using Markdown just <em>feels right</em>.
 Since its introduction in 2004, millions of people have starting using it to write everything from notes to documents. <strong style="font-weight: 600">It's one of the most successful markup languages of all time.</strong></p>

 <p class="lead" style="padding-bottom: 10px">Markdown has succeeded where other markup languages have failed because it strikes the right balance between power and simplicity.
 It's easy to learn and simple to use.
-Its tremendous success means it's ubiquitous enough to replace WYSIWYG editors on websites like Reddit and GitHub.
+Its tremendous success means it's ubiquitous enough to replace WYSIWYG editors on websites like <a href="/tools/reddit/">Reddit</a> and GitHub.
 But Markdown is also powerful enough to create documents, books, and technical documentation.
 Markdown is literally everywhere.</p>

 <h2 class="no-anchor">Get Going Fast</h2>